Wednesday, September 10, 2025

 Summer holiday came and the race was finally organized.
 That morning, the children stood at the starting line, feeling nervous and excited.
 Among them was X, a quiet 11-year-old who has a limp because he was born with cerebral palsy.
 He had never missed a training, even though he was given a free pass due to his physical condition.
 He was determined to complete the course, one step at a time.
 Seeing him get through to the finish line was one of the most powerful moments of the day.

 One of the highlights of the day was the special Parent-Child Spartan Fun Race.
 Some of our young children and their group home parents joined the day for a shorter course.
-Together, they ran, climbed, and crawled together.
+Together, they ran, climbed, and crawled through the course.

 For some of the young ones, this was the first time that they experienced the thrill of competing with a trusted mom or dad right next to them, cheering them on, running with them hand in hand, or comforting them when they fall.